KirbywithaGun64/Pong-Clone/README.md

 # Pong Clone
- A Pong clone made in Godot
+ A Pong clone made in Godot.
- Use ESC to quit matches and R to reset the ball
+ Use ESC to quit matches and R to reset the ball.
- W and S to move paddle
+ W and S to move paddle.